 Under their leadership, Pure Research Products has successfully launched both human and pet products featuring Del-Immune V—the extraordinary nutritional supplement that provides immediate immune support.
 Today the company has served over twenty-five thousand customers with a variety of health issues in countries across the globe.
 Pure Research Products continues to look for ways to deliver new products based on the research conducted by Dr. Liubov Sichel and her colleagues.

-In the early 1960s, a scientific team led by Bulgarian medical doctor and microbiologist Ivan Bogdanov (MD, PhD) researched a variety of lactobacillus strains believing the immune system could eliminate cancer.
-Dr. Bogdanov et al. were successful in Moscow and eliminated a sarcoma in laboratory animals using a mixture of lactobacillus cell fragments.
+In the early 1960s, a scientific team led by Bulgarian medical doctor and microbiologist, Ivan Bogdanov, researched a variety of lactobacillus strains believing the strains could influence the immune system to eliminate cancer.
+Dr. Bogdanov and his team were successful in eliminating a sarcoma in laboratory animals using a mixture of lactobacillus cell fragments.
 His work is the first documented research showing the positive impact of probiotic lactobacillus cell fragments on the immune system.
-This discovery led to the biological research of lactobacillus cell wall fragments which are produced by lysing, or breaking, the lactobacillus cell.
+This discovery led to the biological research of lactobacillus cell wall fragments which are produced by lysing, or breaking the lactobacillus cell.